samathaluca/gitpod-meetmeinthemiddle/README.md

 ## COMPATIBILITY
-To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in both desktop and mobile configuration.
+To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in both desktop, tablet and mobile configuration.

 Chrome v.70
 Edge v.18